mdn/content/files/en-us/web/api/page_visibility_api/index.md

 - Most browsers stop sending {{domxref("Window.requestAnimationFrame", "requestAnimationFrame()")}} callbacks to background tabs or hidden {{ HTMLElement("iframe") }}s in order to improve performance and battery life.
 - Timers such as {{domxref("setTimeout()")}} are throttled in background/inactive tabs to help improve performance.
 See [Reasons for delays longer than specified](/en-US/docs/Web/API/setTimeout#reasons_for_delays_longer_than_specified) for more details.
-- Brrowsers implement budget-based background timeout throttling.
+- Browsers implement budget-based background timeout throttling.
 This operates in a similar way across modern browsers, with the details being as follows:

   - In Firefox, windows in background tabs each have their own time budget in milliseconds — a max and a min value of +50 ms and -150 ms, respectively.
 Chrome is very similar except that the budget is specified in seconds.
   - Windows are subjected to throttling after 30 seconds, with the same throttling delay rules as specified for window timers (again, see [Reasons for delays longer than specified](/en-US/docs/Web/API/setTimeout#reasons_for_delays_longer_than_specified)).
 In Chrome, this value is 10 seconds.